comflife/YOLOPv2-webcam/README.md

 Adapted from https://github.com/CAIC-AD/YOLOPv2

 ## Info
 This code is developed to detect lane & drivable area in Autonomous driving competition.
 Made by Byounggun Park(Comflife).
+You can watch realtime record video in data/demo.

 ## Installation
 (check your cuda, pytorch version before install)